Marlins vs. Cubs Player Props Betting Odds

 Steele Stats

-- The Cubs will send Justin Steele (4-0) to the mound for his sixth start this season.
+- Justin Steele (4-0) will take to the mound for the Cubs and make his seventh start of the season.

-- He has started five games this season, earning a quality start (6 or more IP, 3 or fewer ER) in four of them.
+- In six starts this season, he's earned a quality start in five of them.

-- Steele has pitched five or more innings in five straight games and will look to extend that streak.
+- Steele will look to finish five or more innings for the seventh start in a row.

 Steele Recent Games